-First we’ll get an introduction.
+First, we’ll get an introduction.
 Then the outline.
 In the case of the outline, we may need to hit compose a couple of times to get the full outline out.
-Then let’s get the conclusion.
+Then let’s get to a conclusion.
 You can go back to fill in the content within each section of the outline later.

 Pretty cool right!?
 This is a very fast workflow.

 But there are some caveats to this.
 You’re the writer.
-Jarvis is your AI assistant.
+Jasper is your AI assistant.
 Please use this wisely.
 Keep your reader in mind when you’re finishing your content.

 Don’t just blast through content to get content done.
 Create with a purpose, serve your reader — give them what they need based on what they searched in Google — the very reason they are even reading your content.